vratidc/vratidc.github.io/_projects/Starmaze.md

 The project followed an iterative development lifecycle:

 **Initial Stage**: Brainstorming narrative frames and testing "walking in place" detection through early digital prototypes.

-**Mid-Stage**: Balancing gameplay by limiting the Traveler’s "wall-breaking" and "teleportation" abilities to ensure the Overseer role remained impactful.
+**Mid-Stage**: Balancing gameplay by limiting the Traveller’s "wall-breaking" and "teleportation" abilities to ensure the Overseer role remained impactful.

 **Final Stage**: Streamlining the setup for facilitators to run multiple sessions with minimal overhead and handling error states for public deployment.

 ## Gameplay and Roles